mattermost/docs/doc/charts/globals.md

 ## Application Resource

-GitLab optionally includes an [Application resource](https://github.com/kubernetes-sigs/application), which can created to identify the GitLab application within the cluster.
+GitLab can optionally include an [Application resource](https://github.com/kubernetes-sigs/application), which can be created to identify the GitLab application within the cluster.
 Requires the [Application CRD](https://github.com/kubernetes-sigs/application#installing-the-crd), version `v1beta1`, to already be deployed to the cluster.